LondonJim/NASA-NEO-API-Wrapper/README.md

 ```

 #### Select Near Earth Object
-Manually select a Near Earth Object for the date (if not a recognised number all data returned will be `nil`).
-Note: The default is the first (closest).
+Manually select a Near Earth Object for the date (if not a recognised number all data returned when methods are executed will be `nil`).
+Note: The intial set default is the first (closest).
 To find the total number of Near Earth Objects recorded for the date see `Find the total Near Earth Objects recorded for the date` in the next section.

 Example(selects 2nd closest Near Earth Object):
 ```